Home > African Destinations > Egypt > How to Take a Day Trip to Luxor from Cairo

 St. Mary's Coptic Orthodox Church

-While I would have loved to have walked the 1.7 miles from the Karnak Temple to the Luxor Temple via the Avenue of the Sphinxes, time just did not allow it.
-Instead, I was able to spend about five minutes photographing a portion of the Avenue of Sphinxes before entering the Luxor Temple.
-The avenue gets its name as it is lined by over 800 sphinx-shaped statues.
-In addition to the sphinxes, there are at least 250 ram-shaped statues.
+While I would have loved to have walked the 1.7 miles from Karnak to Luxor via the Avenue of the Sphinxes, time just did not allow it.
+Instead, I was able to spend about five minutes photographing a portion of the Avenue of Sphinxes before entering the temple.
+The avenue gets its name as it is lined by ~1,057 statues in total—about 807 human-headed sphinxes plus 250 ram-headed statues.
 The ram statues are why the road is sometimes called “Rams Road.”

 Avenue of the Sphinxes